-Each party may submit a list of proposed witnesses to the Title IX Coordinator or his/her designee up to 14 calendar days prior to the hearing date.
+Each party may submit a list of proposed witnesses to the Title IX Coordinator or their designee within seven (7) days after the College has delivered the investigative report.
 Character witnesses are not allowed.
 If a party requests that a witness be heard at the hearing and that individual was not interviewed in the course of the investigation, the party must provide in writing a rationale for including that witness.
-The Title IX Coordinator or his/her designee will determine whether that witness may be called, or will ask that the investigator interview the witness as well.
+The Title IX Coordinator or their designee will determine whether that witness may be called, or will ask that the investigator interview the witness as well.
 If a witness cannot or feels that s/he should not appear during the hearing s/he must submit a short written explanation to the Title IX Coordinator at least 3 calendar days prior to the hearing.
 The final approved witness list will be shared with the parties at least 2 calendar days prior to the Hearing.

-Both parties may prepare and present impact statements and letters attesting as to character in sealed envelopes to the Chair of the Hearing Panel at the outset of the hearing.
+Both parties may prepare and present impact statements and letters attesting as to character to the Title IX Coordinator.
 These statements will be used solely by the Dean of Students for the purposes of determining any appropriate sanctions after the Hearing Panel concludes its deliberations.
+The Title IX Coordinator will provide any submitted statements to the Dean of Students in the event that the Hearing Panel makes a finding of responsibility for violation of the policy.